ShinyRice/citpass/README.md

 - It stores all passwords and relevant data associated to each password in a single file

 - Written in C99

+# What does it do?

+For now, I've only thought of making it do five things

+- Creating the file where passwords will be stored, which is hardcoded for now to $HOME/.local/share/citpass/passwords

+- Adding passwords to this file.
+Each password will have metadata associated to it stored in the file as well

+- Listing passwords

+- Removing passwords and associated metadata

+- Retrieving a password from the file.
+For now, there's only the option of printing it to stdout, but when this program is far along enough, I plan on piping it directly to clipboard

 # Motivation